Components of State Anti-Bullying Laws and Regulations

 Arkansas anti-bullying laws and regulations include the following definitions of bullying and harassment:

-(D) Substantial disruption of the orderly operation of the school or educational environment.
+- Substantial disruption of the orderly operation of the public school or educational environment.

 Do Arkansas anti-bullying laws and regulations cover cyberbullying that occurs off-campus?

 Yes.
-Arkansas anti-bullying laws prohibit bullying by an electronic act that results in the substantial disruption of the orderly operation of the school or educational environment, whether or not the electronic act originated on school property or with school equipment, if the electronic act is directed specifically at students or school personnel, is maliciously intended for the purpose of disrupting school, and has a high likelihood of succeeding in that purpose.
+Arkansas anti-bullying laws prohibit cyberbullying that results in the substantial disruption of the orderly operation of the school or educational environment, whether or not the electronic act originated on school property or with school equipment, if the cyberbullying is directed specifically at students or school personnel, is maliciously intended for the purpose of disrupting school, and has a high likelihood of succeeding in that purpose.

 What are the policy requirements for schools to prevent and respond to bullying behavior?